 Tip for Employers: In order to increase attendance today, it is recommended that you consider things that will make it fun to go to work.
 Team building activities are great for this day as they will improve employee interactions and team-related behavior and make your employees more productive in the future.
 Consider a ropes course, a white water rafting trip, a competition with several great prizes, or maybe a quiz show with the questions related to something the employees need to learn anyway.

 April 4: Walk Around Things Day

-This day can also be interpreted in a literal sense, so that you walk around objects you might normally pass such as circling fire hydrants, light poles, desks, even people though they may look at you oddly.
-This is a health version, increasing the amount of walking you do during the day.
+This day can also be interpreted in a literal sense, so that you walk around objects you might normally pass such as circling fire hydrants, light poles, desks and even people, though they may look at you oddly.
+This is a healthy version, increasing the amount of walking you do during the day.
 You can also organize health events.
-See if you can get a sporting goods store to sponsor a contest where the winner is the person who has the highest number of steps of other indicator on a mobile technology monitoring device that they sell.
-Try to get the owner of a gym to sponsor a walk ten (or twenty or thirty) times around the building challenge.
+See if you can get a sporting goods store to sponsor a contest where the winner is the person who has the highest number of steps or other indicator on a mobile technology monitoring device that they sell.
+Try to get the owner of a gym to sponsor a "walk 10 (or 20 or 30) times around the building" challenge.
 By avoiding problem situations, increasing your exercise and encouraging others to increase their exercise you will have accomplished an enormous amount over the course of a single day.
 No matter how you choose to interpret the day’s purpose, Walk Around Things Day is a perfect time to try new ways of handling problem situations and ways of thinking about the world.